The Best Exercise for Depression

 First deadlift workout

-One night in the summer of 2012, instead of going to the pool, or the treadmill, or sitting in a weight machine, I went to the free weight area.
+One night in the summer of 2012, I ventured into the free weight area instead of going to the pool, treadmill, or weight machine.

-I figured there would not be too many people in the weight room at 9 pm.
+I figured many people wouldn’t be in the weight room at 9 pm.

 I took hold of a 45-pound Olympic barbell, stood with it, and practiced my first Romanian deadlifts.

-From a standing position, I lowered the barbell to just below my knees with the best form possible.
+From a standing position, I lowered the barbell to just below my knees with the best form possible and then stood back up, carefully keeping my back flat.

-I added a little weight and did it again.
+I added a little weight and repeated the process.

-I had read that mastering the hip hinge is a critical part of performing a deadlift safely.
+I had read that mastering the hip hinge is crucial for performing a deadlift safely.

-A hip hinge means that you bend and lower the barbell by pushing your hips back.
+A hip hinge involves bending and lowering the barbell by pushing your hips back.

-And since I had already thrown out my back some years back, as well as having a torn left meniscus in my knee, I wanted to use the best deadlift form possible to prevent another injury.
+Since I had previously thrown out my back and had a torn left meniscus, I wanted to use the best form possible to prevent another injury.

 What right did I have to be in a weight room where athletes, bodybuilders, basketball players, and powerlifters train?

-But on the other hand, I thought, what right did I have not to allow myself to look and feel better?
+But, on the other hand, what right did I have not to allow myself to look and feel better, no matter how embarrassing it might be?

 Immediate Results

-After an hour at the gym practicing the deadlift, I felt better than I could remember.
+After an hour at the gym practicing the deadlift, I felt physically and mentally better than I could remember.

-When I walked out of the Y that evening, I knew that there was no antidepressant I had ever used that gave me the same boost in mood.
+When I walked out of the Y that evening, I realized that no antidepressant I had ever used gave me the same boost in mood.

-I felt so good after that deadlift workout that I did not want to get my favorite muffin, cookie, or ice cream.
+After that deadlift workout, I felt so good that I didn’t want to get my favorite muffin, cookie, or ice cream.

-Instead, I wanted to eat real food, and go deadlift the next day as well.
+Instead, I wanted to eat real food and go deadlift the next day.

-But, there was a small problem; I could barely walk!
+However, there was a small problem—I could barely walk!

-My entire body was sore, but the right type of soreness when you activate muscles that have been dormant for decades.
+My entire body was sore, but it was the right type of soreness, indicating that I had activated muscles that had been dormant for decades.

-I thought the aches would go away the second day, but they got worse, and it was not until a week later that I could go back for another shot of deadlifts!
+The aches persisted, and it wasn’t until a week later that I could return for another session of deadlifts!

 Six Months Later